Credential Dumping: NTDS.dit

 Introduction to NTDS

-NTDS stands for New Technologies Directory Services and DIT stands for Directory Information Tree.
-You can find NTDS file at “C:\Windows\NTDS”.
-This file acts as a database for Active Directory and stores all its data including all the credentials.
-The Default size of Ntds.dit is 12 MB which can be extended up to 16TB.
+NTDS stands for New Technologies Directory Services, and DIT stands for Directory Information Tree.
+You can find the NTDS.dit file at C:\Windows\NTDS.
+This file is a database for Active Directory, storing all its data, including credentials.
+The default size of NTDS.dit is 12 MB, but it can extend up to 16TB.

-The active directory database is stored in a single NTDS.dit file which is logically separated into the following partitions:
+Moreover, the Active Directory database is stored in a single NTDS.dit file, which is logically divided into the following partitions:

 The physical structure of NTDS has the following components.